 1954: Elvis Presley, with Scotty Moore and Bill Black as the Blue Moon Boys, played their first concert on the flat bed of a truck at the opening of a new drugstore in Memphis, Tennessee.

 1959: “Peggy Sue Got Married” by Buddy Holly was posthumously released with “Crying, Waiting, Hoping” as its B-side.

 1963: Jan & Dean scored their only #1 single on the US singles charts with “Surf City,” a song written by Jan Berry and Brian Wilson.

 1963: The Essex were at the top of the Billboard R&B chart with “Easier Said Than Done.”
 All four members of the group, including co-writer William Linton, were active-duty members of the US Marine Corps, and the song was released as the B-side of their debut single, “Are You Going My Way.”

-1965: The Lovin’ Spoonful released “Do You Believe in Magic,” the lead single and title track from the band’s debut album.
+1965: The Lovin’ Spoonful released “Do You Believe in Magic,” their debut single and title track from their first album.

 1968: Hugh Masekela started two weeks at the top of the Billboard Hot 100 with his only top 40 hit, “Grazing in the Grass.”